Kha23i/Nashville-housing/README.md

 There are 56000 rows and 19 columns

-The main goal in this project is the clean data using queries that make the data easy to use in visualization step.
+The main goal in this project is the clean data using queries that make the data easy to use in the visualization step.